loilo/branchy/README.md

 ```

 ## Usage
-It's super easy: get `branchy` and wrap your function in it.
+It's super easy: Pass your function to `branchy` and get an asynchronous, Promise-returning version of it.

 The most simple (and horribly inefficient) case: